composablesys/collabs/docs/src/guide/built_in_collabs.md

 Immutable value collections have straightforward interfaces, similar to their ordinary versions.
 E.g., `AddWinsCSet<T>` has methods `add(value: T)`, `delete(value: T)`, values()`, etc., just like ES6 `Set<T>`.

-Besides ensuring that the values are not mutated internally, ensure that they can be serialized - see [./serialization.md](Serialization).
+Besides ensuring that the values are not mutated internally, ensure that they can be serialized.
 Primitive values, JSON-like objects or arrays, and references to `Collab`s are all serializable by default.

 **Semantic difference with ES6 `Set` and `Map`:** when comparing `AddWinsCSet` values or `CMap` keys, we use _serialization equality_ instead of `===` equality.
 That is, `x` and `y` are considered equal if they serialize to the same `Uint8Array`.
 With the default serializer, this is equivalent to _deep `===` equality_.
 See [`ReferenceCSet`](../api/collabs/classes/ReferenceCSet.html) for a collaborative set that instead compares object values using `===`.